isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Fix - Restored missing attributes on the Cart page for variable products.

 = 1.6.3 =
 * New - Added WPML translation support.
 * New - Updated the .pot translation file.